White Sox vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 White Sox Recent Betting Performance

-- In four games as the underdog over the last 10 matchups, the White Sox have a record of 2-2.
+- In five games as the underdog over the last 10 matchups, the White Sox have posted a mark of 3-2.

-- The White Sox have covered the runline in the two of their previous 10 games that had a set spread.
+- The White Sox have covered the runline in the one of their previous 10 games that had a set runline.

 Discover More About This Game